Puduḫepa: Early life and marriage

 Puduḫepa was born at the beginning of the 13th century BC in the city of Lawazantiya in Kizzuwatna (i.e. Cilicia, a region south of the Hittite kingdom).
 Her father Bentepsharri was the head priest of the tutelary divinity of the city, Shaushka (identified with the Mesopotamian Ishtar), and Puduḫepa grew up to exercise the function of priestess of this same goddess.
+Puduḫepa’s own tutelary goddess was Ḫepat, and her theophoric name served as an outward sign of her devotion to the goddess.
+Later, in Hittite religion, she identified the Sun goddess of Arinna with Ḫepat.

 On his return from the Battle of Kadesh, the Hittite general Hattusili met Puduḫepa and, it was said, Ishtar instructed him to find in her love and companionship, decreeing that they would enjoy the 'love of being a spouse to each other.'
 She accompanied him then to the kingdom of Hapissa.
 For Puduḫepa it was an advantageous match.
 Although Hattusili was most likely much older than her and already had numerous lovers and concubines, Puduḫepa became first among them all.
 When her spouse successfully rose to the Hittite throne by defeating his nephew Mursili III in a civil war instigated by Hattusili around 1286 BC, Puduḫepa ascended the throne with him, becoming tawananna, or queen.

+Her marital status can be gleaned from her own account in a letter she wrote to Ramses II, in which she proudly extolled her fertility and virtuous qualities:

+(It was) my personal deity who did it.
+And when the Sun Goddess of Arinna (together with) the Storm God, Ḫebat, and Šauška made me Queen, she joined me with your brother, and I produced sons and daughters, so that the people of Ḫatti often speak of my experience and capacity for nurture.
+You, my brother, know this.
+Furthermore, when I entered the royal household, the princesses I found in the household also gave birth under my care.
+I raised them (i.e., their children), and I also raised those whom I found already born.
+I made them military officers—may my personal deity…!
+And may the gods likewise endow the daughter whom I will give to my brother with the Queen’s experience and capacity for nurture!